ndunnett/aoc/python/README.md

 > The runner expects the environment variable `AOC_SESSION` to be set in order to download your input.
 See wimglenn/advent-of-code-wim#1 for more information.

 ### TODO:
-* New CLI function to generate new solution files
 * New CLI function to submit answers
-* Write a library for basic utility functions and classes

 ## Solutions